kamalbuilds/Fuelswaypay/README.md

 - Designed an offchain database initially considering indexer integration, but due to technical challenges, opted for a cloud-based MongoDB solution.

-- Integrated SWAYPAY with fuels-ts and wallet SDK to facilitate smooth interactions with the FUEL ecosystem.
+- Integrated SWAYPAY with fuels-ts and wallet SDK to facilitate smooth interactions with the FUEL blockchain.

 - Wrote the core components of SWAYPAY, laying the foundation for its various functionalities.